vaamonde/ccna-v7-200-301/senactat/Etapa-007-BackupConfiguracaoCiscoIOS-Switch-Router.md

 	!Saindo do modo EXEC Privilegiado
 	sw-01# disable

-## TERCEIRA ETAPA: Backup das Configurações do Cisco IOS do Primeiro Router 1941.
+## TERCEIRA ETAPA: Backup das Configurações do Cisco IOS do Primeiro Router Cisco 1941.

 01. Visualizando a versão do Cisco IOS e informações do Hardware do Router.